Magic lantern: Steganographic mirror

 The 1645 first edition of German Jesuit scholar Athanasius Kircher's book Ars Magna Lucis et Umbrae included a description of his invention, the "Steganographic Mirror": a primitive projection system with a focusing lens and text or pictures painted on a concave mirror reflecting sunlight, mostly intended for long-distance communication.
-He saw limitations in the increase of size and diminished clarity over a long distance and expressed his hope that someone would find a method to improve on this.
+Kircher saw limitations in the increase of size and diminished clarity over a long distance and expressed his hope that someone would find a method to improve on this.

-In 1654, Belgian Jesuit mathematician André Tacquet used Kircher's technique to show the journey from China to Belgium of Italian Jesuit missionary Martino Martini.
+In Magia universalis, Schott also relates how many were using Kircher's technique to exhibit wondrous things to enthousiastic audiences.
+For instance, the Belgian Jesuit mathematician André Tacquet had shown missionary Martino Martini's complete journey from China to Belgium (when Martini was in Leuven in 1654).
 Some reports say that Martini lectured throughout Europe with a magic lantern, which he might have imported from China, but there's no evidence that it used anything other than Kircher's technique.
 However, Tacquet was a correspondent and friend of Christiaan Huygens and may thus have been a very early adapter of the magic lantern technique that Huygens developed around this period.

 Invention

 Christiaan Huygens

 Dutch scientist Christiaan Huygens is considered as one of the possible inventors of the magic lantern.
 He knew Athanasius Kircher's 1645 edition of Ars Magna Lucis et Umbrae which described a primitive projection system with a focusing lens and text or pictures painted on a concave mirror reflecting sunlight.
 Christiaan's father Constantijn had been acquainted with Cornelis Drebbel who used some unidentified optical techniques to transform himself and to summon appearances in magical performances.
 Constantijn Huygens wrote about a camera obscura device that he got from Drebbel in 1622.

 The oldest known document concerning the magic lantern is a page on which Christiaan Huygens made ten small sketches of a skeleton taking off its skull, above which he wrote "for representations by means of convex glasses with the lamp" (translated from French).
 As this page was found between documents dated in 1659, it is believed to have been made in the same year.
 Huygens soon seemed to regret this invention, as he thought it was too frivolous.
 In a 1662 letter to his brother Lodewijk he claimed he thought of it as some old "bagatelle" and seemed convinced that it would harm the family's reputation if people found out the lantern came from him.
-Christiaan had reluctantly sent a lantern to their father, but when he realized that Constantijn intended to show the lantern to the court of King Louis XIV of France at the Louvre, Christiaan asked Lodewijk to sabotage the lantern.
+Christiaan had reluctantly sent a lantern to their father, but when he realized that Constantijn intended to show the lantern to the court of King Louis XIV at the Louvre, Christiaan asked Lodewijk to sabotage the lantern.

 Christiaan initially referred to the magic lantern as "la lampe" and "la lanterne", but in the last years of his life he used the then common term "laterna magica" in some notes.
 In 1694, he drew the principle of a "laterna magica" with two lenses.